 Growth Hormone treatment, [somatropin (rDNA origin) injection, often referred to as GH, is recommended for girls with Turner Syndrome and requires daily injections of growth hormone once the child drops below the 5th percentile in height.
 Injections are given subcutaneously at night in attempt to mimic the natural secretion of growth hormone, which peaks at night.
 Most pediatric endocrinologists monitor growth and adjust dose every 3–6 months.
 Treatment is usually extended if the child is growing.
 A child usually takes growth hormone until their growth velocity has decreased to 2 cm (~.79 inches) over the previous year with a bone age of at least 13-14 years.
 Bone age does not necessarily match actual age, therefore it is possible to take growth hormone beyond 14 years of age.

-GH treatment is expensive, costing as much as $10,000 to $60,000 a year in the United States.
+Growth treatment is expensive, costing as much as $10,000 to $60,000 a year in the United States.
 Treatment for Turner Syndrome is considered medically necessary and is covered by most insurance companies.
-Industry does provide support to those in need.
-If you are un-insured or unable to afford treatment, a treating physician should provide necessary support to appeal for insurance coverage; clinical guidelines for TS indicate that GH is a critical treatment for TS.
+Pharmaceutical companies provide support to those in need.
+If you are uninsured or unable to afford treatment, a treating physician should provide necessary support to appeal for insurance coverage; clinical guidelines for TS indicate that GH is a critical treatment for TS.
 Assistance is available for those who may need it.

-Final adult height for patients treated by growth hormone are greater in patients who:
+Final adult height for patients after growth treatment are greater in patients who:

 - Initiate treatment at a young age